(updated January 2022)

 Biofeedback is a type of therapy where you use information about your body, as registered by biofeedback devices, in order to improve your thinking and emotions.
 The theory is that by getting feedback about your internal state of calmness or agitation, you can teach yourself how to become more calm.
-In the past I used a Muse 2 to help me with mindfulness meditation, and now use a Mendi, which is a new biofeedback device for $299 US.
+In the past I used a Muse 2 to help me with mindfulness meditation.
+Now I use a Mendi, which is a new biofeedback device for $299 US.

 A great feature about Muse 2 is that they combine mindfulness meditation with their biofeedback device.
 They have many different meditation options and scenarios to choose from, making it superior to Mendi in that way.
 However, because of the pain I felt in my forehead, I couldn’t use it anymore.
 Mendi promises to improve their software as time passes, so hopefully they will become more competitive with Muse 2 in the meditation department.